 Arthritis is an unfortunate fact of life for those of us that live long enough.
 The kitchen tends to be place full of tasks difficult for those with arthritis.
-We’ll run through our list of our 10 favorite kitchen tools for arthritic hands.
+We’ll run through our list of our 10 favorite kitchen tools that are easier on arthritic hands.
 We’ll attempt to avoid junk products and focus on effective quality products that are truly handy in the kitchen.

 DuoGlide Chef's Knife